mattangus/mattangus.github.io/CV/index.md

 - Sought out Dr. Rob Kremer to collaboratively research ontology inference for a semantic knowledgebase where I decreased the runtime of our inference algorithm by 97% to achieve a runtime in $$O(x^n)$$.

 - Two semester exchange at the University of Western Australia where I was able to grow personally, academically and culturally by studying and traveling in Australia and surrounding countries.

-## Work Experience
----

-<span style="color:{{ page.base-colour }}">May '18 -  Present</span> **Research Engineer**, *NXP Semiconductors*, Ottawa

-- Extended state of the art world models for autonomous driving.

-- Implemented and trained deep learning models, such as variational auto-encoders and RNNs, in TensorFlow using the Carla driving simulator.

-- Researched independently, providing key milestones to co-workers.

-<span style="color:{{ page.base-colour }}">Jan ’15 - Aug ’16</span> **Application Developer**, *Canadian Natural Resources Limited*, Calgary.

-- Consulted on architecting the data and business layers of a responsibility management system that tracked responsibilities globally, that extracted a hierarchy from a relational database.

-- Helped translate internal customer requirements into action items for our development team.

-- Championed and implemented bug tracking best practices across our development team, previously there was none.

-<span style="color:{{ page.base-colour }}">May ’12 - Dec ’13</span> **Security Analyst**, *Canadian Natural Resources Limited*, Calgary.

-- Took initiative and automated various manual processes through the use of scripts, saving the team about 3 hours per week.

-- Performed within the company's workflow to deliver access to various applications.

 ## Awards and Competitions
 ---